Modern Slavery Statement

 ICT Equipment and Services

-We have directed more spend for ICT equipment and services via the SUPC and other comparable government and HE supported purchasing frameworks such as the HE Joint Information Systems Committee (JISC) purchasing consortia frameworks.
+We will continue to channel more expenditure on ICT equipment and services through SUPC and other comparable government and higher education supported purchasing frameworks, such as the HE Joint Information Systems Committee (JISC) consortia.

-SUPC leads in the procurement of servers and storage equipment as well as IT-related parts and accessories for UK higher education institutions and other members.
-They also play an active part in the management of supply agreements led by sister consortia for Apple products, desktop computers and notebooks and other ICT equipment.
+SUPC plays a leading role in the procurement of servers, storage equipment, and IT-related parts and accessories for UK higher education institutions and affiliated members.
+It also actively contributes to the management of supply agreements led by sister consortia, covering Apple products, desktop computers, laptops, and other ICT equipment.

-SUPC supports the principles of Electronics Watch, an independent monitoring organisation working to achieve respect for labour rights in the global electronics industry through socially responsible public purchasing in Europe.
-The Electronics Watch contract monitoring clauses are included in relevant agreements that are awarded.
-During early 2017 Electronics Watch reviews and audits have been conducted at factories operated by sub-contractors to suppliers including Apple, Dell and HP in China, India and the Czech Republic.
+SUPC supports the principles of Electronics Watch which is an independent monitoring organisation that promotes labour rights in the global electronics industry through socially responsible public procurement across Europe.
+Electronics Watch contract monitoring clauses are incorporated into relevant awarded agreements.
+In early 2017, reviews and audits were conducted by Electronics Watch at factories operated by subcontractors to suppliers including Apple, Dell, and HP in China, India, and the Czech Republic.

 Professional Services relating to Temporary Recruitment via agencies